PipedreamHQ/docs/docs/cron/README.md

 ## Choosing a cron trigger

-To create a cron job, create a new workflow and search for the **Cron Scheduler** source:
+To create a cron job, create a new workflow and search for the **Cron Scheduler** trigger:

 <div>
 <img alt="Cron Scheduler source" width="400" src="./images/cron-scheduler-source.png">